 It goes without saying that at exposure times up to 30 seconds, you’ll need a sturdy tripod and head for Milky Way photography.
 You don’t need to spend a fortune, but the more you spend, the happier you’ll be in the long run (trust me).
 Carbon fiber provides the best combination of strength, vibration reduction, and light weight, but a sturdy (albeit heavy) aluminum tripod will do the job.

 An extended centerpost is not terribly stable, and a non-extended centerpost limits your ability to spread the tripod’s legs and get low, so I avoid tripods with a centerpost.
 But if you have a sturdy tripod with a centerpost, don’t run out and purchase a new one—just don’t extend the centerpost when photographing at night.

 Read my tips for purchasing a tripod here.

 To eliminate the possibility of camera vibration I recommend a remote release; without a remote you’ll risk annoying all within earshot with your camera’s 2-second timer beep.
-Don’t forget a flashlight or headlamp for the walk to and from the car, and your cell phone for light while shooting.
+You’ll want a flashlight or headlamp for the walk to and from the car, and your cell phone for light while shooting.
 And it’s never a bad idea to toss an extra battery in your pocket.
 And speaking of lights, never, never, NEVER use a red light for night photography (more on this later).

 Getting the shot